Skip to main content

 Morogo

-Wild leafy greens (similar to spinach) foraged from the bush - including amaranth, blackjacks, cowpea leaves, or spider plant leaves.
-Cooked with tomatoes, onions, and groundnuts.
-Highly nutritious and essential to traditional diet.
+Wild leafy greens gathered from the bush, somewhere between spinach in taste, drawn from amaranth, blackjacks, cowpea leaves, or spider plant leaves.
+They are cooked down with tomatoes, onions, and groundnuts, and have long been a staple of the everyday diet.

 Phane (Mopane Worms)